tprasadtp/cryptokms/scripts/aws/README.md

 > **Warning**
 >
 > This will incur some billing, though it should be around ~5$ as long as you run terraform destroy afterwards.
-You can use localstack to avoid it.
+You can use local-kms to avoid it.

 - Create KMS Keys
     ```console